sehrope/node-pg-db/README.md

 Internally this executes the tasks by calling [async.auto](https://github.com/caolan/async#auto).

 ### tx.waterfall(tasks, function cb(err, results))
-Convenience wrapper for executing tasks in series, passing each result to the next task, within a transaction.
+Convenience wrapper for executing tasks in a waterfall, passing each result to the next task, within a transaction.

 Internally this executes the tasks by calling [async.waterfall](https://github.com/caolan/async#waterfall).